DASH7: OSS-7: Dash7 open-source stack

 The goal of the project is to provide a reference implementation of the DASH7 Alliance protocol.
 This implementation should focus on completeness, correctness and being easy to understand.
 Performance and code size are less important aspects.
 For clarity, a clear separation between the ISO layers is maintained in the code.
 The project is available on GitHub and is licensed under the Apache License, version 2.0.

 OpenTag

 DASH7 Mode 2 developers benefit from the open-source firmware library called OpenTag, which provides developers with a "C"-based environment in which to develop DASH7 applications quickly.
-So in addition to DASH7 (ISO 18000-7) being an open source, ISO standard, OpenTag is an open-source stack that is quite unique relative to other wireless sensor networking (e.g. ZigBee) and active RFID (e.g. proprietary) options elsewhere in the marketplace today.
+So in addition to DASH7 (ISO 18000-7) being an open source, ISO standard, OpenTag is an open-source stack that is quite unlike other wireless sensor networking (e.g. ZigBee) and active RFID (e.g. proprietary) options elsewhere in the marketplace today.
 Even though OpenTag is an open-source project, people may not be able to use it free of charge.
 As of August 2015, there is no evidence to suggest that OpenTag bears a royalty, although current versions of OpenTag license do include a provision permitting RAND licensing.